6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 fewer hours

-better clients
+better boundaries

 improved stability